Register a club

 Starting a new club

 If your interests aren’t covered by a current club, it's easy to start one.
-Book an appointment with the clubs manager to discuss your options and kick-start the registration process.
+Complete the online form to register your interest in starting a new club.

 New club checklist

 Prior to starting a club at Victoria University of Wellington, consider the following and check your club meets the requirements.